Sun Safety: How To Protect Your Skin This Summer

 Have you ever applied sunscreen just before spending several hours outside and then returned home and wondered why you have a sunburn?
 Remember the significance of the SPF number?
 Applying sunscreen once only protects your skin for a certain amount of time.
 When used properly, sunscreen is very effective when following these guidelines:

-• Apply sunscreen at least 20 to 30 minutes before you go outdoors if you expect to be outside for 30 minutes or more.
+- Apply sunscreen at least 20 to 30 minutes before you go outdoors if you expect to be outside for 30 minutes or more.
+This advice applies year-round as the sun can still cause damage on cloudy, overcast, or even wintry days!

-• Don’t skimp; apply a generous layer.
+- Don’t skimp; apply a generous layer.
 Smooth it on rather than rubbing it in.
 A rule of thumb is that 45 ml (a shot glass) of sunscreen is needed to cover all exposed skin to attain the stated level of protection.
+Your face alone should require about a nickel-sized amount of sunscreen.

 If you have children, including infants older than 6 months, apply sunscreen to them every time you reapply it to your own skin.